oscarludick/decorator-pttrn-ts/README.md

 ### The Hero-With-Gear Example

-We use a Hero abstract class to create our heroes, this class will be decorated with gear for our hero.
+We use a Hero abstract class to create our heroes, this class will be decorated with Gear-Decorator for our hero.

 ```ts
 export abstract class Hero {